uygary/FuckThisPaperLaunch/README.md

 ```
 Then edit the `.env` file to update these values:
 `NUMBER_OF_ITEMS` (How many items you're trying to buy.)
 `ENABLED_BUYERS` This is a comma separated list of buyers we want running.
-Currently valid values are: `AmazonBuyer`, `NeweggBuyer` and `WalmartBuyer`
+Currently valid values are: `AmazonBuyer`, `NeweggBuyer`, `WalmartBuyer` and `BestBuyBuyer`
 We default to Amazon and Newegg only.
 If you want to try WalmartBuyer as well, you'll probably need to raise the `WALMART_STOCK_CHECK_MIN_WAIT_IN_SECONDS` setting to some crazy high value just for a glimmer of hope of avoiding the aggressive captcha challenges.
-`NeweggBuyer` is currently being worked on as well, but I feel uneasy about that particular integration since Newegg keeps asking for the fucking CVV2 code.
+`NeweggBuyer` actually makes me feel uneasy about using or even releasing it since Newegg keeps asking for the fucking CVV2 code.
+`BestBuyBuyer` is currently being worked on.

 `ITEM_NAME_1` (Just for logging purposes.)
 `MAX_BUY_COUNT_1`